jthom143/control_aredi800/paper/paper_outline.md

 ### Aim:

+Quantify the effect the mesoscale eddy parameterizations have on convective variability in GFDL ESM2Mc.

 ### Aredi Simulations:
 We use the GFDL ESM2Mc, a coarse resolution configuration of the GFDL ESM2Mc.
 We use different parameterizations for the lateral mixing coefficient, Aredi (Redi, 1982), and mesoscale eddy advenction, Gent-McWilliams (Gent & McWilliams, 1990), to asses the impact on the heat and carbon content.
 Here we analyze 4 pre-industrial control simulations: